 Local Group Policy Editor is a feature on Windows 10 which allows you to access and configure system settings via a simple user interface.

 This is often used by computer administrators to be able to modify group policy settings quickly.
-It provides hierarchical tree structure for configuring Group Policy settings.
+It provides a hierarchical tree structure for configuring Group Policy settings.

 There are different ways to access the Local Group Policy Editor.
-Proceed to the guide below to learn how to open Local group policy editor.
+Proceed to the guide below to learn how to open a Local group policy editor.

 Option 1: Open Local Group Policy Editor using Command Prompt